bavc/avaa/_artifacts/smpte_time_code.md

 ---

 Like [[Pilot Tone]], SMPTE time code recorded on magnetic audio tape allows for frame accurate film or video synchronization during the post-production editing process.
 Being a rectangular wave signal, it is heard as a pulse similar to that of a fax machine or dial-up modem.
-It has been described as an "obtrusive noise and often a fairly high level signal."<ref>[http://www.philrees.co.uk/articles/timecode.htm Phil Rees' article on time code]</ref>
+It has been described as an "obtrusive noise and often a fairly high level signal."
+[Phil Rees' article on time code](http://www.philrees.co.uk/articles/timecode.htm ])

 ## Can it be fixed?